 A fairly standard way to begin the album, leading right into....

 2. Victory (Featuring The Notorious B.I.G. and Busta Rhymes)

 Wow, I still remember going absolutely nuts when I first heard this.
-This song has Puff’s best verse ever quite frankly, but when the beat drops and Biggie begins his verse, it was on from there.
-Add in the hype hook from Busta Rhymes, plus an excellent sample courtesy of Bill Conti’s “Going The Distance”, this is classic material.
+This song has Puff’s best verse ever (the opening), but when the beat drops and Biggie begins his verse, it was on from there.
+Add in the hype hook from Busta Rhymes, plus an excellent sample courtesy of Bill Conti’s “Going The Distance," this is classic material.
 5 out of 5 (An epic, nuff said.)